 Can you imagine filing your taxes and finding out someone has already done it for you?
 It might sound like a dream, but really, it could be the beginning of a nightmare.
 Thousands of people experience tax-related identity theft each year, a scam where someone uses your personal information to file a fraudulent tax-return and pocket your refund.

-This week, January 29th to February 2nd, 2019, is National Tax-Related Identity Theft Awareness Week, so here at the Lone Star Advocate, we’re helping you learn about this vicious and costly form of identity theft.
+This week, January 28th to February 1st, 2020, is National Tax-Related Identity Theft Awareness Week.
+Here at the Lone Star Advocate, we’re helping you learn about this vicious and costly form of identity theft.
 How does Tax ID theft work and how can you protect yourself?
 Keep on reading.

 How Tax-Related Identity Theft Happens

 Tax-Related Identity Theft happens when someone who has access to your social security number uses it or sells it to someone who uses it to file a tax return or get a job.
 These slick ID thieves are all over the place – hospital employees, military personnel, tax preparers, collections agency employees, internet installers, prison employees, loan processors and even IRS employees themselves.
-In addition to those who have access to your information, tax identity theft can also happen when someone steals information from a business.
+Tax identity theft can also happen when someone steals information during a data breach.

 Once they have your information, thieves file a fraudulent return on your behalf in order to get a refund.